DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 -   LDO regulator to provide isolated 3V3 to each stacked board
 -   Swapped DAC and ADC for improved SN ratio
 -   Type C 5V DC input on PiHat Lite.
 This feeds into the two Raspberry Pi 5V GPIO Pins, so allowing you to power the whole system (single boards, or stacked), via Type C.

+You can see the two boards and get an update on my [YouTube Update](https://www.youtube.com/watch?v=YpOppCA2oIU&ab_channel=DitroniX)

 ## IPEM PiHat - PreProduction